pjsiri/CISE-W203_04-A1B/README.md

 ## Production Host

-The SPEED application is hosted on Vercel and can be accessed at the following link: [https://frontend-prom-jack-sirisukhas-projects.vercel.app/](https://frontend-prom-jack-sirisukhas-projects.vercel.app/).
+The SPEED application is hosted on Vercel and can be found at the following link: [https://frontend-prom-jack-sirisukhas-projects.vercel.app/](https://frontend-prom-jack-sirisukhas-projects.vercel.app/).

 ## Vercel Links